edooley7/dsp/OUTLINE.md

 [guide](stats.md) for doing exactly that.
 The exercises go hand in hand with these, so please check both of them.

 There are 6 required and 6 optional problems are listed.
-Try to do them while you're reading the relevant statistics chapters.
+Do them while you're reading the relevant statistics chapters.